botdes/component-test/PITCHME.md

 * Test all business requirements, not only happy path
 * Running locally

-Note: Some is e2e test.
+Note: Smoke is e2e test.
 We still need postdeployment checks or helthchecks
 ---
 # ate 1.5 years ago
 * Integration test using developers account in AWS